 Dr YongHao Leo Wang is a Senior Lecturer in the DMT Lab of School of Computing and Digital Technology at Birmingham City University.
 He holds a BEng in Automation, MSc in System Design and PhD in Electronic Engineering and Computer Science.
 He has 15+ years of experiences in various IT industry and higher education with 30+ academic publications covering different disciplines from DSP to Computer networking.
 He is an active member of various international standardisation bodies.
 His recent research interests include digital signal processing, computer system, multimedia network distribution, and information security.

-Antonio Nehme received a B.S. in Computer Science with a minor in Mathematics from the Lebanese American University.
-He currently is a PhD candidate at Birmingham City University, and his research focuses on identity management and access control, security of microservices-based applications, auditing and secure collaborations in distributed systems.
-Antonio was involved in the digital transformation project of the Lebanese government services, as well as the Big Data Corridor Project.
-One of the projects he is working on, Secure Auditing, enables a distributed organisation to generate non-repudiable audit trails, and has vast applications from e-commerce to digital governments.
-His research interests include access control, data privacy and security, trust, digital forensics, and Blockchain.
+Antonio Nehme holds a BSc in Computer Science with a minor in Mathematics from the Lebanese American University and a PhD in Cyber Security from Birmingham City University.
+His research focuses on identity management and access control, security of microservices-based applications, auditing and secure collaborations in distributed systems, Blockchain and IoT.
+Dr Nehme was involved in the digital transformation project of the Lebanese government services, as well as the Big Data Corridor Project.
+One project that he is working on, Secure Auditing, enables a distributed organisation to generate non-repudiable audit trails, which has wide ranging applications from e-commerce to digital government.
+He is currently a Research Assistant at Birmingham City University, supporting the development of the deliverables of the project “Isolation and resilience in networks of autonomous vehicles”.
+His research interests include access control and online consents, auditing and non-repudiation, data privacy and security, cloud security, risk management, digital forensics, Blockchain and IoT.

 Xiaohu Zhou is a PhD student and is working in Secure Health Data Sharing at Birmingham City University.
 She was a previously IT lecturer at Guilin Medical University in China, hosted and joint several medical informatics projects.
 She was awarded a master of science degree on Web Technology at University of Southampton, a honours BSc in Business Information Technology at Birmingham City University in UK, and a bachelor of engineering on Computer Science and Technology at Guilin University of Technology in China.
 Her research interests are in Blockchains, Healthcare Information Systems and Data sharing and security.
 Xiaohu’s research includes security, trust, and data privacy particularly in health applications.